idrugLab/FG-BERT/README.md

 * Similar to BBBP, the list of labels should be changed to the corresponding label column names, and the dataset_scoffold_random.py file should be modified and commented, with the Scaffold split commented, and the random split uncommented. seed seeds changed to [1,2,3,4,5,6,7,8,9,10].
 The result can be obtained.
 * python Class_hyperopt.py

+# Acknowledgments
+The code was partly built based on MG-BERT.
+Thanks a lot for their open source codes!